stela/CarND-Behavioral-Cloning-P3/writeup_report.md

   - 10
   - 1 (the steering angle)

-Here is a visualization fo the architecture, copied from [Nvidia's article](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/#attachment_7025) about it:
+Here is a visualization fo the architecture, copied from [NVIDIA's article](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/#attachment_7025) about it:

-![Nvidia cnn architecture][model_visualization]
+![NVIDIA cnn architecture][model_visualization]

+The layer sizes above applies to NVIDIA's original camera image sizes, Udacity's virtual car has somewhat higher resolution cameras.

 ####3.
 Creation of the Training Set & Training Process